nelsonyaccuzzi/hypriot-k8s/README.md

 - Openshift Python Module

 Ansible use it to operate with the Kubernetes Cluster.
-You can install it easily with `pip`
+You can install it easily with `pip`.
+And due to this [issue](https://github.com/ansible-collections/community.kubernetes/issues/273) you have to set the kubernetes package version to 11.0.0

 ```
 pip install openshift
+pip install kubernetes==11.0.0
 ```

 ## Steps